Shopping

 Our advice is to never buy something your kitchen can't accommodate.
 Yes, it's tempting to buy the largest and most impressive food processor out there, but if it won't fit onto crowded counters or in kitchen cupboards, you'll grow to resent it very quickly.

 Not all food processors take up a lot of space though.
-Both of the KitchenAid options in our guide have a small footprint, even though there's a 9-cup model that will cater to even large families.
+The KitchenAid options in our guide have a small footprint and a good value price tag to match.

 Often it's the motor found in the base of a food processor that makes it so space-consuming, so opting for a mighty Ninja food processor could be costly in terms of space, but worth it for the high-powered functions.